-Our risk management policy aims overall to ensure the group is adaptable to changing circumstances and can demonstrate resilience in an uncertain economy.
-The board is responsible for setting the group's risk appetite, evaluating and managing key risk areas, performance indicators and relevant non-financial aspects, and assessing the effectiveness of the groupwide risk management processes.
+The board is responsible for setting the group's risk appetite, evaluating and managing key risk areas, performance indicators and relevant non-financial aspects, and assessing the effectiveness of the group-wide risk management processes.
+Our risk management policy aims to ensure the group is adaptable to changing circumstances and can demonstrate resilience in an uncertain economy.